Effects of elder abuse

 Preventing elder abuse

-Nearly every older person has spent a lifetime trying to foster positive relationships among family and avoid conflicts.
-For many people, some of these prevention tips may appear at first to be ‘overly cautious’ or ‘too formal for family’.
+Nearly every older person has spent a lifetime trying to foster positive relationships among family.
+For many people, some of these prevention tips might appear to be ‘overly cautious’ or ‘too formal for family’.
 Often this is because people do not believe elder abuse would happen within their family.
 It is important to note that no one expects to experience abuse or financial loss from family members, particularly their own children, who make up around 75% of perpetrators in elder abuse cases.
-It’s not ‘overly cautious’ or ‘too formal’ to want to protect yourself and continue preserving family relationships as best you can.
+Taking appropriate action now, can help preserve family relationships and tensions, while also preventing elder abuse situations.

 Whatever your situation, there are three key principles to keep in mind.
 These are: